ammar-homaida-statistics/easystatisticsacademy/foundations/statistical-questions/index.md

 &nbsp;   <p>

 &nbsp;     Statistical questions require data because the answer is not known in advance.

-Data must be collected,
+&nbsp;     Data must be collected or observed to understand how outcomes vary.

-&nbsp;     observed, or measured to understand how outcomes vary.
-Without data, statistical reasoning cannot take place.
+&nbsp;     Without data, statistical reasoning cannot occur.

 &nbsp;   </p>